Northfear/fheroes2-vita-old/README.md

 Copy HEROES2.AGG and HEROES2X.AGG (if you own Price of Loyalty expansion) from the original games DATA folder to the ux0:data/fheroes2/data.

-GoG verios of the game is working nicely.
-Data files from demo version of the game should be working too.
+Data from GoG version of the game is working nicely.
+Files from the demo version should work too.

 Music files in OGG format should be placed into the ux0:data/fheroes2/files/music/ folder.

-In order to get music working with GoG release files, some file renaming is required (at least with my version of the game).
+In order to get music working with audio from GoG release, some file renaming is required (at least with my version of the game).

 - homm2_01.ogg -> 02 Battle (1).ogg
 - homm2_02.ogg -> 03 Battle (2).ogg